cda-tum/mmft-simulator/README.md

 ### Platforms
 **Continuous**: The continuous platform is considered the default platform in the MMFT Simulator and describes the fluid dynamics for channel-based <br> pressure-driven microfluidic flow. <br>
-**Droplet**: In this platform, droplets are considered in addition to the continuous platform.
-Droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase.<sup>[[2]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>
+**BigDroplet**: In this platform, droplets are considered in addition to the continuous platform.
+Droplets are here described as an immiscible fluid immersed in the carrier fluid that acts as the continuous phase and are assumed to fill the entire cross-section of each channel.<sup>[[2]](https://doi.org/10.1016/j.simpa.2022.100440)</sup>

 For more information about our work on Microfluidics, please visit https://www.cda.cit.tum.de/research/microfluidics/.
 If you have any questions, or if you would like to suggest new features, feel free to contact us via microfluidics.cda@xcit.tum.de or by creating an issue on GitHub.